artcom/hsm-cs/README.md

 This version of Hsm does only support simple event handlers.
 In the state machine terminology it can be said that only actions are supported.

-An Action has to return a string, which is the id of a sibling state (or self.id for reentering the same state).
+An Action has to return the target state or self for reentering the same state.
 In case a handler should not result in a state transition `null` can be returned.

 # Guards